 The facility has not made any recent changes to its structure, mechanical systems, or operations.

-Facility staff have noted that the majority of their natural gas usage is consumed by the old infrared heaters installed in the garage and are interested in replacing them.
+Facility staff have noted that a large percentage of their natural gas usage is consumed at the old infrared heaters installed in the garage and are interested in replacing them.

 2.2 Building Occupancy